sa0tome/saotome-itau-challenge/README.md

 ### From Docker

+1. `mvn install -DskipTests` to build the .jar package
-1. Build the Docker image `docker image build -t payments-api .`
+2. Build the Docker image `docker image build -t payments-api .`
     - You may need to enable Docker: `sudo systemctl start docker`
-2. Run the image `docker run -p 8080:8080 payments-api`
+3. Run the image `docker run -p 8080:8080 payments-api`

 ### From local machine